A Map to Creating Your Own Interactive Lead Nurturing Strategy

 Measure how many leads come in, how many of them are forwarded to sales, and how many enter the lead nurturing program.
 Measure your conversions and the time taken for prospects to turn into customers.
 Since content is king, don’t forget to measure which lead magnets are the most effective and think of ways to optimize them.

-Analyze your leads by using lead score to assign values to each lead.
+Analyze your leads by using the lead score to assign values to each lead.
 This will help you streamline your efforts for sales.
 Why waste time on an uninterested lead anyway, right?
 Consider factors like lead demographics, email engagement, and online behavior as part of your lead analysis.
 Most importantly, try until you succeed.
 Test those strategies and test them again, until you find the one that works for you.

 Why Interactive Lead Nurturing

-Now that we know the 3 major problems that marketers face when making a lead nurturing strategy, let’s talk about how the new age of digital marketers are revolutionizing lead nurturing by adding a dash of interactivity to it.
+Now that we know the 3 major problems that marketers face when making a lead nurturing strategy, let’s talk about how the new age of digital marketers is revolutionizing lead nurturing by adding a dash of interactivity to it.

 Here are 3 reasons why an interactive lead nurturing strategy may be worth investing in: